The NIS2 Directive: Complete Guide to Directive (EU) 2022/2555

 - Important entities: up to €7 million or 1.4% of global annual turnover

-National Transposition Status (March 2026)
+National Transposition Status and 2026 Enforcement Reality

 National Competent Authorities